 "HHS" means the United States department of health and human services.

-"Incident" means any event that is not consistent with providing routine care of a service to an individual.
-Examples of an incident are abuse, neglect, abandonment, accidents, or unusual events or situations that may result in injury to a person or damage to property or equipment.
-An incident may involve an individual, a caregiver (to the extent the event impacts the individual), a provider, a facility, or a staff member of a provider, facility, ODA, ODA's designee, or other administrative authority.
+"Incident" means any event or situation that is not consistent with providing routine care or a service to an individual that may result in injury to a person or damage to property or equipment.
+Examples of an incident are abuse, neglect, abandonment, accidents, and exploitation.
+An incident may involve an individual, a caregiver (to the extent the event or situation impacts the individual), a provider, a facility, or a staff member of a provider, facility, ODA, ODA's designee, or another administrative authority.